Resource Circulation Technology Research Team

 Research themes

-• Establishment of a new critical metal recovery process from waste LIBs
+• New critical metal recovery process from waste LIBs

 Concept for social contributions and implementation